Voyage of the Brooklyn Saints: John Meirs Horner

 John and his brother William built the first bridges and laid out eight towns: Centerville, Washington, Frémont (originally Union City), New Haven, Irvington, West Union, and others.
 Already one of the most successful farmers of California, Horner turned his attention to improving wheat production.
-He imported a combine harvester from back east, made major improvements, began demonstrating its use, and revolutionized large-scale agri-business in the state.
+He imported a combine harvester from back east, made major improvements, began demonstrating its use, and revolutionized large-scale agribusiness in the state.
 His personal campaign to educate fellow farmers led California to become one of the world's leading wheat producers.

 John Horner and other Latter-day Saints from the Brooklyn often assisted both incoming Mormon converts from around the world and missionaries going out into the world, paying for their passage and purchasing clothing for them.
-John Horner co-signed several loans to assist friends and new arrivals to get started.
+Horner co-signed several loans to assist friends and new arrivals to get started.
 When they were unable to pay during the 1854 financial crisis, as co-signer Horner suffered tremendous losses.
 Horner regrouped and moved to Hawaii, where he was the first to raise coffee beans on the islands.
 He wrote National Finance and Public Money.
 The economic principles he advocated were adopted by the Legislature of the Kingdom of Hawaii and by the government of Egypt.
 He was elected to the Kingdom of Hawaii House of Nobles, where he served for six years.

 San Bernardino

 In 1851, Amasa Lyman and Charles C. Rich, Apostles of the Church of Jesus Christ of Latter-day Saints, came from Salt Lake and recruited about half of the remaining Brooklyn pioneers to build a Latter-day Saint colony at San Bernardino, California.
 San Bernardino became the second largest city in California at the time.
 A southern route to Salt Lake City along the "Mormon Corridor" served incoming converts from overseas and was an economic powerhouse for some time.

-Twenty-three Saints eventually returned to the Eastern states and two settled in Hawaii.
+Twenty-three Saints eventually returned to the Eastern states, and two settled in Hawaii.